Financially reviewed by Patrick Flood, CFA.

 Owner's Rewards Credit Card

-M1 announced a credit card in July, 2021.
+M1 also has a credit card.
 It offers up to 10% cash back on certain brands in which you're invested.
 It may very well be worth it if you shop from certain brands often.
 I delved into the details in a separate post here.

 M1 Finance Referrals

-Upon signing up for M1 Finance, you can share your referral link with friends and family; you'll both receive $10 when they sign up.
+Upon signing up for M1 Finance, you can share your referral link with friends and family; you'll both receive $100 when they sign up and fund a new Invest account with $10,000.

 M1 Finance Signup Bonus